IEatChu/Roger.github.io/essays/smart-questions.md

 You can see the original question [here: Windows IDE / editor for a beginner](https://stackoverflow.com/questions/71786/windows-ide-editor-for-a-beginner)

-## AI Usage
-This essay was assisted by an AI tool ChatGPT and Grammarly.
+AI Usage: This essay was assisted by an AI tool ChatGPT and Grammarly.